etiennefd/jawws/support.md

 Title: Support
 ---

-# Put the 'M' in Maximum New York
+# Put the 'W' in Maximum New York

 Here’s what it will go toward:
 - Paying me